a-r-d/a-r-d.github.io/_posts/2024-07-31-creating-potently-agentic-individually-aligned-models.markdown

 ### Last node about Avi Schiffmann's Friend.com launch

-Avi Schiffmanns friend.com is in pre-order now and released [this video](https://x.com/AviSchiffmann/status/1818284595902922884) just a few days after I wrote this post.
+Avi Schiffmann's friend.com is in pre-order now and he released [this video](https://x.com/AviSchiffmann/status/1818284595902922884) just a few days after I wrote this post.

 I think it's worth mentioning the launch of this product now because it's probably the closes things we have now that is attempting the list I mentioned above that will get you to this perfectly agentic model.
 The device is taking in real-time sensory data from the user's POV & its storing historical information.
 I will be interested to see what else it does, but what I have outline above is where I believe these devices can go.
 Everyone else is not thinking far enough ahead and just seems them as gimicky little devices (which they kind-of are right now).